 Use Intermittent Fetal Monitoring – They state intermittent heart-rate monitoring is as effective as continuous electronic fetal monitoring, and it allows freedom of movement for the laboring woman.

-Support Natural Methods of Pain Relief and Coping – They state how pharmacologic methods can help relive pain, but do not help with coping, or relieving anxiety or suffering.
+Support Natural Methods of Pain Relief and Coping – They state how pharmacologic methods can help relieve pain, but do not help with coping, or relieving anxiety or suffering.
 Some methods that they support for coping are water immersion, intradermal sterile water injections, relaxation techniques, acupuncture, massage, childbirth education, transcutaneous electrical nerve stimulation (TENS), aromatherapy, or audioanalgesia.
-The also state that having continuous support during labor helps women cope.
+They also state that having continuous support during labor helps women cope.

 Let Women Push on Thier Own Accord – The report states “Obstetric care providers in the United States often encourage women in labor to push with a prolonged, closed glottis effort (ie, Valsalva maneuver) during each contraction.
 However, when not coached to breathe in a specific way, women push with an open glottis.
 Each woman should be encouraged to use the technique that she prefers and is most effective for her.”